jb-adams/enaclient/README.md

 ## Installation

-Provided that python3 is already installed on the local machine, execute the following steps to set up the enaclient:
+Provided that python3 is already installed on the local machine, open a terminal and execute the following steps via command line to set up the enaclient:

 1. Clone enaclient repository to local machine:
 ```bash